-Under the World Bank-supported MCSP project, ICRC has been preparing and implementing ESMPs in a satisfactory manner.
+Under the World Bank-supported MCSP and MCLAP projects, ICRC has been preparing and implementing ESMPs in a satisfactory manner.
 Under the MCSP, ICRC submitted all needed ESMPs (total of 4) completed to the Bank for prior review and no objection.
-The activities, geographic locations and risks under MCLAP are the same as those that are supported under the MCSP.
-Based on the MCSP implementation experience and a common understanding between ICRC and the World Bank on the adequate and satisfactory amount of due diligence and detail to be included in ESMPs, under MCLAP, ICRC will not submit ESMPs to the World Bank for prior review and no objection.
+The activities, geographic locations and risks under SCORE are the same as those that are supported under the MCSP.
+Based on the MCSP implementation experience and a common understanding between ICRC and the World Bank on the adequate and satisfactory amount of due diligence and detail to be included in ESMPs, under SCORE, ICRC will submit the first five ESMPs to the World Bank for prior review and no objection.
 ICRC will keep records of all ESMPs, report on these in the project monitoring reports, and make a sample available for ex post review during implementation support missions as needed.
-Similarly, the World Bank will not conduct prior review of Voluntary Land Donation Forms, but will review a sample during implementation support missions.
+Similarly, the World Bank will conduct prior review of the first 5 Voluntary Land Donation Forms and may review a sample during implementation support missions.

-At this stage, ICRC and MRCS staff and volunteers who will be working on the various subproject activities should be trained in the environmental and social management plans relevant to the activities they work on.
+At this stage, ICRC and partner staff and volunteers who will be working on the various subproject activities should be trained in the environmental and social management plans relevant to the activities they work on.
 EcoSec and WatHab environmental and social focal points based in Yangon should provide such training to sub-delegation level technical teams/technical field officers, with a plan for the technical field officers to cascade the training to lower levels.